 tracestate: vendor=value

-gRPC metadata (automatic with instrumentation)
+gRPC metadata (also automatic with instrumentation)

 // Inject context into outgoing request